github/codespaces-codeql/README.md

 ## Querying an existing codebase

-If you would like to use CodeQL to analyze your own projects, you can follow the instructions in [Setting up CodeQL in Visual Studio Code](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/) to set up your own CodeQL environment.
+If you would like to use CodeQL to analyze a real codebase, you can follow the instructions in [Setting up CodeQL in Visual Studio Code](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/) to set up your own CodeQL environment.

 ## Further learning